mefengl/what-i-read/README.md

 https://meltingasphalt.com/interactive/going-critical , Higher density is needed to support the existence of certain cultures that are difficult to survive.

 https://moretothat.com/money , Great article about what money means.

+https://vadimkravcenko.com/shorts/proper-documentation , Documentation is not as important as creating, but if you spend more time helping others solve problems and syncing project status in meetings, why not document?
+It's more meaningful than those two.